CloudLabs-AI/MS-900-Lab-Content/Module 2: Microsoft Teams for Collaboration.md

 ## Conclusion

-  In this module you learnt how to work with Teams policies and use Teams for collabration.
+  In this module, you learned how to work with Teams policies and use Teams for collaboration.